|

 congregation's poorhouse, renting a house for those members who needed

+to be maintained on a permanent basis.
 The first known almshouses, established in 1580 by the Church, were in Horseshoe Alley, in the liberty of the Clink,

 in St Saviour's parish, Southwark.
 The neighbourhood was a centre in

+which Dutch immigrants had settled in the 16th century.
 By 1635 the almshouses accommodated 14 paupers; four years later there were 15 old and infirm inmates.
+However, the

 poorer members of the Dutch congregation preferred to receive poor